TheCodeCache/general-concepts/Non-Blocking IO -.md

 No!
 But as I mentioned earlier, JDBC is blocking by definition so who is blocking?
 `The trick here is simply to have a second thread pool that will take the JDBC requests and block instead of your main thread`.

+Generally, the benefits of non-blocking I/O starts appearing in once the workload is heavily I/O bound,
+if the workload is cpu-bound, it's better to use blocking I/O because of the overhead associated with non-blocking I/O

 We should give a read to [this](https://thetechsolo.wordpress.com/2016/02/29/scalable-io-events-vs-multithreading-based/)

 **Reference:**